kazeera/Hourglass-interface/README.md

 Hourglass is a toolkit to interrogate multiparameteric data.
 This desktop application serves as a graphical user interface for the R package with the same name, found [here](https://github.com/kazeera/Hourglass/).
 It was built using python and the Kivy design language.

 ### Installation
-This application serves as a graphical user interface to the R package, Hourglass, found [here](https://github.com/kazeera/Hourglass/).
-It is a standalone desktop application supported by python and Kivy design language.

-See installation instructions below.
-Refer to the complete guide for more instructions [Hourglass Documentation](kazeera.github.io/Hourglass).

-### Installation

 1. Download installer file (see table below).